yohasebe/fastmail-plus/README.md

 Fold the "reply-to" part of messages (when the message's  div has an `id` containing `appendonsend`)

-### Maximize Message Width
+### Maximize Width

-When enabled, the width of the messages in the reading pane is maximized to the actual window width.
+When enabled, the width of the message/compose/note/settigs pane is maximized to the actual window width.
 This option is disabled by default.

 <img src='https://github.com/yohasebe/fastmail-plus/blob/main/images/max-width.png?raw=true?raw=true' width="700" />